In this blog post, I am trying to explore something unusual and this may only relate to people who are believers in God; public or personal.

 Doubt is rooted in our failure to accurately understand who God is.
 God properly apprehended removes doubt.
 There are really two kinds of doubt; emotional doubt and intellectual doubt.

 Emotional doubt is and can be experienced by believers and followers of God.
-When we are motivated by fear for anything other than God, we allow doubt to take over.
-When this happens, our only response should be one of repentance, and reorientation toward God.
+When we are motivated by fear of anything other than God, we allow doubt to take over.
+When this happens, our only response should be one of repentance and reorientation toward God.

 Doubt is deadly when it is uncontested and given in to.
 There is no room for doubt in our pursuit of God.
 But doubt does happen.
 When doubt creeps in and begins to crowd out our view of God we begin to sink.
 Doubt leads to death when people choose to place their faith in any alternative other than God.